BartekPog/sfd-encoder/README.md

 GPUS_PER_NODE=8 PRECISION=bf16 bash run_inference.sh \
     configs/sfd/lightningdit_xl/inference_4m_autoguidance.yaml
 ```
 More inference configs can be found in `configs/sfd/lightningdit_xl` and `configs/sfd/lightningdit_1p0`, corresponding to XL (675M) and XXL (1.0B) models, respectively.
-For w/ Guidance, the detailed parameters for each configuration are shown in the following table:
+For with AutoGuidance, the detailed parameters for each configuration are shown in the following table:

 | Model | Epochs | Params | Degraded Model | Iterations | Guidance Scale |
 |-------|--------|--------|----------------|------------|----------------|